ZEISS-PiWeb/PiWeb-Import-Sdk/docs/advanced_topics/5_project_template.md

 # {{ page.title }}

-This chapter describes what is generated and configured when you use the provided project template to create a new .NET project for the plug-in development.
+This article describes what is generated and configured when you use the provided project template to create a new .NET project for the plug-in development.